 - Tax, trade and other policies to ensure that our nation can compete on a level playing field around the globe; and

-- Policies that impact the deployment of Industrial Internet of Things technology and software including data privacy and cybersecurity.
+- Policies that impact the deployment of technology and software including data privacy and cybersecurity policy.

 We have developed a strong team of government relations professionals that drive our lobbying programs and initiatives.
 Our government relations organization is led by a Senior Vice President of Global Government Relations, who reports directly to the Company's Senior Vice President and General Counsel.
 Members of the government relations organization work from a global network of offices.

 To ensure alignment of legislative and regulatory priorities with business objectives, our Government Relations organization is aligned with the corporation’s business and regional leadership teams and is directly engaged in their core strategic processes.
 On an annual basis, the Government Relations team engages with the Company’s senior business leaders to review long-term strategic priorities, identify associated public policy risks and opportunities, and develop prioritized action plans.
 The Senior Vice President and General Counsel and Senior Vice President of Government Relations also meet at least quarterly with Honeywell’s Chairman and CEO to ensure policy advocacy priorities are aligned to Honeywell’s overall business objectives.

 We are committed to responsibly engaging in the political process and fully complying with all applicable laws and regulations, our principles of good governance, and our high standards of ethical conduct.